 In 1989 the first cargo of North West Shelf LNG left the Karratha Gas Plant onboard the Northwest Sanderling for delivery to Japan's Sodegaura Terminal.

-The NWS Project has delivered almost 4000 LNG cargoes since 1989 and established an international reputation for the safe and reliable delivery of LNG to customers in the Asia Pacific region and other parts of the world.
+The NWS Project has delivered more than 5700 LNG cargoes since 1989 and established an international reputation for the safe and reliable delivery of LNG to customers in the Asia Pacific region and other parts of the world.

-During 2014 the North West Shelf Project recognised 25 years of safe and reliable LNG exports to the Asia Pacific region.
+In 2019 the North West Shelf Project recognised 30 years of safe and reliable LNG exports to the Asia Pacific region.

 View the 25 years of LNG export film